Sandalu123/anydesk-resetter/README.md

 A comprehensive Windows batch script to completely remove AnyDesk from your system, including all user data, driver files, and temporary files.

+> **⚠️ Important: Uninstall AnyDesk First**
+> Before running this script, **uninstall AnyDesk through Windows Settings or Control Panel**.
+This script removes residual files and components that remain after the standard uninstall process.

 ## 🚀 Quick Start

 **One-liner to download and execute:**